Your son

 until I puked up the truth.

-You gave me fear.
+You gave me fear,

-You taught me scarcity.
+Taught me scarcity.

-You made me seek validation,
+Made me seek

 approval, meaning, and worth.